Individuals must be registered to vote for at least 29 days prior to an election.

 If you would like to know your registered precinct, you can visit the Secretary of State's Voter Information Center.

-Additional information that may be obtained by contacting the Yuma County Recorder’s Office at (928) 373-6034 or visiting their voter information page at: www.yumacountyaz.gov/government/recorder/voter-information
+Additional information may be obtained by contacting the Yuma County Recorder’s Office at (928) 373-6034 or visiting their voter information page at: www.yumacountyaz.gov/government/recorder/voter-information